devalc/Pi-VAT/README.md

 ## How to prepare SWAT outputs for Pi-VAT?

-If you want to know how to create files from SWAT outputs that are compatible with this tool please click on the link below to navigate to an example R script that you can repurpose for synthesizing your runs:
+If you want to know how to create files from SWAT outputs that are compatible with this tool please click on the link below to navigate to well commented example R scripts that can be repurpose for synthesizing your runs: